 Now I’d like to talk about the real William Wallace.
-What I discovered in my personal reading (William Wallace: Brave Heart by James MacKay) on William Wallace was that he was in fact quite a tall man for the time period (not the average height of Mel Gibson), that he did have a wife that was murdered, although it did not happen the way it did in the film, and that he was an excellent battle strategist and did indeed fashion the long pikes from trees that were used so efficiently in the film’s depiction of the Battle of Stirling.
+What I discovered in my personal reading (William Wallace: Brave Heart by James MacKay) on William Wallace was that he was in fact quite a tall man for the time period (not the average height of Mel Gibson), he did have a wife that was murdered, although it did not happen the way it did in the film, and he was an excellent battle strategist.
+He did indeed fashion the long pikes from trees that were used so efficiently in the film’s depiction of the Battle of Stirling.
 In further reading online, I have learned more, but many of the sites I’ve visited do admit that the line between legend and fact is somewhat blurred.
-The reality is that there really is not much in the historical record about Wallace.
+The reality is, there really is not much in the historical record about Wallace.
 What is written about him is either accounts written by the English which I’m sure are biased toward the English point of view.
-And then we have the account by the bard, Blind Harry, which was composed some 200 years after Wallace’s death.
+There is also the account by the bard, Blind Harry, which was composed some 200 years after Wallace’s death.
 How accurate can that be really?
-So here I will share with you some bare bone facts (source: williamwallace.com) that are generally believed to be true regarding Wallace’s life.
+So here I will share with you some bare bones facts (source: williamwallace.com) that are generally believed to be true regarding Wallace’s life.

 - Wallace was born around 1270 AD.
 The exact location has been under dispute in recent years.
 Some site Elderslie in Ayrshire, while others say Ellerslie in Renfrewshire.
 Both places are located in southwest Scotland.